The roles of parents are equally divided between a mother and father. For single mothers, these roles are never shared.

-As Mississippi is not expanding Medicaid coverage, Medicaid eligibility for parents remains very low at 23% of poverty — that’s about $4,700 a year for a single mother of two.
-However, you may purchase insurance through Marketplace with premium tax credits that lower the cost of insurance.
+As Mississippi is not expanding Medicaid coverage, Medicaid eligibility for parents remains very low at 22% of poverty.
+You may, however, purchase insurance through Marketplace with premium tax credits that lower the cost of insurance.

-Health Benefits is free or low cost insurance for children and teens in Mississippi.
-It provides health, dental and vision coverage to uninsured children who do not qualify for Medicaid.
+Mississippi provides health coverage for uninsured children through CHIP.
+It provides health, dental and vision coverage to uninsured children up to age 19 who do not qualify for Medicaid.

 There are no premiums or deductibles, although there may be a small co-payment for some services for higher-income families on CHIP.

 The Child Care Certificate Program is a federally funded program designed to provide parents with assistance with child care tuition.
 Parents may choose any type of child care while participating in this program.

 Parents who meet the income and work requirement will be responsible for paying their child care provider a monthly co-payment fee.
 For more information, call 1-800-877-7882.

 Beginning January 2014, paper application will no longer be accepted.
 Families interested in applying for the Child Care Certificate Program must complete the online application along with other relevant documents.

 The Mississippi Low Income Home Energy Assistance Program (LIHEAP) provides a one-time financial assistance to eligible households to help pay the cost of home energy bills.

 To qualify for the program, applicants must have an income that falls within the program guidelines.
 Priority is granted to households that pay a high proportion of their income for home energy.